Legality and enforceability of electronic signatures in México*

 What constitutes an electronic signature in México?

-An “electronic signature” includes any electronic data included within a data message, or attached, or logically associated to the same through any technology, which is used to identify the signer with respect to the data message, and to indicate that the signer approves the information contained within the data message, and which produces the same legal effects than the handwritten signature, being admissible as evidence in trial.
+An “electronic signature” includes any electronic data included within a data message, or attached, or logically associated with the same through any technology, which is used to identify the signer with respect to the data message, and to indicate that the signer approves the information contained within the data message, and which produces the same legal effects than the handwritten signature, being admissible as evidence in a trial.

 Mexican law recognizes an electronic signature as “advanced” if it also complies with the following requirements: